1 Nature is maximally efficient

 Such tethered particles can rotate continuously.

 A rotation by 2π leads to a minus sign in front of the wave function.
-A rotation by 4π leads to a plus sign for the wave function.
+A rotation by 4π leads to a plus sign.

 Simply said, nature does not allow to observe tethers, but does allow to observe their crossing switches.
 And the crossing switches of invisible tethers define ℏ and c.

-Tethered particles also behave as fermions: the system goes back to it s original state only after a double particle exchange.
+Tethered particles behave as fermions: the system goes back to its original state only after a double particle exchange.
 Tethers confirm the spin-statistics theorem.

 The geometric variables describing a strand crossing – position, density, orientation, phase – are the same variables that describe a wave function.

 Dirac's trick also implies that the wave function is the average crossing density of invisible fluctuating tethers.
 We call them strands.

 Summary.Dirac's trick implies Dirac's equation.
 Strands imply wave functions.

 Possible falsification.Find a deviation from the Dirac equation, e.g., at high energy or for high gravitational fields.

 More to ponder.Strands do not provide hidden variables.